Sri M: Later years

 After spending three years in the Himalayas as a wandering yogi with his master, Sri M said that he was asked by his master to go back and prepare for his life mission.
 He returned from the Himalayas and traveled throughout India, meeting gurus such as Neem Karoli Baba, Lakshman Joo and J. Krishnamurti.
 Sri M spent substantial time in the Ramakrishna Mission and the Krishnamurti Foundation.
 While associated with the foundation he met his future wife, Sunanda Sanadi; they have two adult children Roshan Ali and Aisha Ali.

 Sri M heads the Satsang Foundation, which runs two schools in Andhra Pradesh: the Peepal Grove School and the Satsang Vidyalaya.
 The Peepal Grove School, a boarding school, was inaugurated by former President of India A. P. J. Abdul Kalam in 2006.
 Satsang Vidyalaya is a free school for children in the Madanapalle area, where Sri M lives.
 The foundation began Bharat Yoga Vidya Kendra, a training programme for yoga teachers, in 2020.
 He writes in "Speaking Tree", a spiritual forum run by The Times of India.
 A documentary film, The Modern Mystic: Sri M of Madnapalle, was directed by Raja Choudhury in 2011.

 In 2015, Sri M undertook a "Walk of Hope": a 7500 km padayatra from Kanyakumari to Kashmir.
 The walk began on 12 January, the birth anniversary of Swami Vivekananda (who had undertaken a similar journey over a century earlier).
 With a group of fellow travelers, Sri M walked through 11 Indian states and considered the Walk of Hope an exercise to restore the country's spirituality.
 The padayatra ended in Srinagar, Kashmir, on 29 April 2016.

 Sri M published The Journey Continues, the second part of his autobiography, in 2017.
 It exceeds the earlier book in apparently-miraculous incidents; in the introduction, he wrote that his readers might think that he "had finally gone bonkers".
 Sri M detailed a number of his previous lives over a period of 5,000 years, during which he (or she; in several lives, he was a woman) was associated with Indian saints.

-In the year 2020, Sri M has been conferred with the Padma Bhushan Award for the distinguished service of high order in the field of Spirituality.
+In the year 2020, Sri M was conferred with the Padma Bhushan Award for the distinguished service of high order in the field of Spirituality.